What Is Sound Design? What Is A Sound Designer?

-Video games – Similar to tv and film, they need sound to compliment the visuals and actions we control.
+Video games – Similar to tv and film, Game Developers need sound to compliment the visuals and actions we control as consumers.

-Toys – Yes, toys have sound.
-Lasers, VO, sfx etc.
+Toys – Yes, toys use sound.
+Lasers, VO, SFX, etc.

 There isn’t a field that doesn’t utilize audio, it’s a HUGE market.

-Hopefully that sparked your interest a little.
+Hopefully, that sparked your interest a little.
 If you’re looking forward to this series, please let me know by sharing and leaving comments below.
-Stay tuned for part 2 of this mini series.